SujayMohanty/Self-Developed-GAMES/README.md

-#For changes in Shooter_adventure game (if required) this game is not a blue screen shooter its graphical please change the path file of the background for better experience
+#For changes in Shooter_adventure game (if required) {this game is NOT a blue screen with bit tree images shooter its graphical BG please change the path file of the background for better experience
 FONT_NAME = None  # default font
 IMAGE_PATH = "D:\SUJAYGITGAMES\Shooter\8745190.jpg" <---------------------------- change this to the background file path as you wish.

+Keep coming back for more